 Tall, colorful tulips are a great way to bring big splashes of color and personality to your landscaping, heralding in the spring season of renewal and rebirth.
 They are available in a large array of colors, patterns, and sizes, making them a versatile and desirable addition to any garden.
-Growing tulips isn’t only for the seasoned gardener.
+Learn how to grow tulips successfully.
+Your garden will thank you.

 With a little bit of planning and preparation, you can be enjoying some big gorgeous tulips in no time at all.
 Here are several items to consider when adding to tulips to your landscape.